ISP arrests two local women on drug charges

 In 2011, Garrett was convicted on a felony charge of failure to stop at the scene of an accident causing death.

-She was sentenced by former Madison Circuit Court Division 1 Judge Rudy Pyle to a 23 year sentence with 20 years to be served.
+She was sentenced by then-Madison Circuit Court Division 1 Judge Rudy Pyle to a 23-year sentence with 20 years to be served.

 Her car was found abandoned after the accident with the moped wedged underneath the car.